A forward-looking, academically rigorous college-prep school with a soul.

 All Upper School students are required to complete 30 hours of Service Learning (community service) per year.
 Upper School students may complete additional hours in their freshman and sophomore years and bank them toward their obligation for their junior and senior years.
 Middle School students are required to complete 15 hours of Service Learning per year.

-The RHP and Renaissance Service Learning Program offers three ways students can fulfill their requirements:
+The RHP and Renaissance Service Learning Program offers several ways for students to fulfill their requirements.

-1. Through specific projects conceived, organized and carried out by one or more Advisory Groups.
+Through specific projects conceived, organized and carried out by one or more advisory groups or clubs on campus.
 Projects include habitat restoration at Machado Lake, tutoring at the partner schools, or planning and carrying out other opportunities.